shazz/shazz.github.io/content/blog/ct.md

 What to notice:
  1. As said the stack is used to set the `A0` register to the `DSKBUF` location without checking this system variable
- 1. The virus will be installed in stealh memory at `MEMTOP - 0x200` which is at a 512 bytes boundary so compatible with the undocumented TOS resident program check.
+ 1. The virus will be installed in stealth memory at `MEMTOP - 0x200` which is at a 512 bytes boundary so compatible with the undocumented TOS resident program check.

 Side notes: